 With this condition, the middle ear becomes infected and inflamed.
 The middle ear is located behind the eardrum.

+Middle ear infections are more common in the winter.
 These factors increase your chance of developing middle ear infection:

 Tell your doctor if you have any of these risk factors.

 The doctor will ask about symptoms and medical history, and perform a physical exam.
 Most middle ear infections can be diagnosed by looking into the ear with a lighted instrument, called an otoscope.

 The doctor will see if there is fluid or pus behind the eardrum.
 A small tube and bulb may be attached to the otoscope.
 This is to blow a light puff of air into the ear.
 The puff helps the doctor see if the eardrum is moving normally.

 Pain relievers can help reduce pain, fever, and irritability.
 These include:

 Decongestants and antihistamines are not recommended to treat an ear infection.

 Myringotomy is surgery done to open the eardrum.
 A tiny cut is made in the eardrum to drain fluid and pus.